Test Catalog

 Suggests clinical disorders or settings where the test may be helpful

-Screening for conditions associated with increased excretion of fructose, galactose, and xylose
+Screening for conditions associated with increased excretion of carbohydrates, including inborn errors of fructose and galactose metabolism.

 This test is not recommended as a follow up test for abnormal newborn screening for galactosemia.